lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-4.rst

         AND cv.expMidptMJD > 60631 AND cv.expMidptMJD < 60637
         AND src.band = 'i'

+If a lightcurve appears in the left panel instead of a coverage HIPS map as shown in Figure 1, click the tab that says “Coverage”.

 **4. Review the two-table join results.**
 Notice that this join is not one-to-one: there are multiple individual sources returned that are matched to the same visit.
 In other words, there are multiple rows from the ``Source`` table joined with a given row from the ``CcdVisit`` table.

+..
 If multiple tabs are present above the upper left panel in the default Results tab layout, click the "Coverage" tab to display the coverage chart.

 .. figure:: images/portal-103-4-1.png
     :name: portal-103-4-1